 What is Phased Array Beamforming and Beam Steering?

 Phased array beamforming ICs (“active beamformers” or “beamformers”) enable beam forming and beam steering by controlling the phase and amplitude of the RF signal at each radiating element of an antenna array, creating points of constructive and destructive interference at select locations in the free space radiation pattern of the antenna.
 This allows the formation of narrow beams of energy that can be rapidly and dynamically steered in the direction of a mobile user or terminal.
 Antennas utilizing this technology are known as Electronically Scanned Arrays (ESAs), Active Electronically Scanned Arrays (AESAs) or more simply as Phased Arrays.

 Phased arrays enable more reliable and efficient connectivity at higher data rates.
 In satellite communications (Satcom), data links between terrestrial platforms and geostationary (GEO) or fast moving low earth orbit (LEO) satellites can be established more quickly and maintained more reliably compared to using a mechanically-steered antenna.
 In addition, the elimination of mechanical gimbal assemblies enables lower profile antennas, lower maintenance costs and improved system reliability.
-In active antenna system (AAS) applications, phased arrays enable massive MIMO (mMIMO) operation in 4G and upcoming 5G networks resulting in higher spectral efficiency and throughput.
+In active antenna system (AAS) applications, phased arrays enable massive MIMO (mMIMO) operation in sub-7GHz and mmWave 5G networks resulting in much lower latency, higher capacity and throughput.